XGovFormBuilder/digital-form-builder/docs/runner/submission-queue.md

 For `PGBOSS`, which handles events and queues as expected from event based architecture.
 The `PGBOSS` queue type uses [pg-boss](https://www.npmjs.com/package/pg-boss).
-You must have a postgres v11 database configured.
+You must have a postgres >v11 database configured.
 The runner will add job to the queue.
-It will then request `${queueReferenceApiUrl}/${jobId}` for the reference number you wish to return to the user.
-You must implement this endpoint yourself.
+It will then poll `pgBoss.getJobById` for the reference number you wish to return to the user.
+You must implement this yourself.

 In future, we may add support for different types of queues, like SQS.